om-hosting/openmeetings-node-sample-project/README.md

 This project illustrates how to use the https://www.npmjs.com/package/openmeetings-node-client In order to integrate with https://openmeetings.apache.org/

-This project is using TypeScript and exposes an API using the Express Framework
+This project is using TypeScript and exposes an API using the Express Framework.

 ## Running this project